Simplify Your GST Compliance with Expert Guidance!

 Section 17 (5) of GST Act - Blocked Credit Under GST

-Section 17(5) of the CGST Act, commonly known as blocked credits, is an important part for those who are regular taxpayer under GST.
-This provision outlines a set of purchases for which GST has been paid, but Input Tax Credit (ITC) is not allowed.
-This article provides a comprehensive, clause-by-clause analysis of Section 17(5) of the GST Act.
+Section 17(5) of the CGST Act, often referred to as "blocked credits," is crucial for regular GST taxpayers.
+This provision specifies certain purchases on which GST has been paid but Input Tax Credit (ITC) cannot be claimed.
+This article offers a detailed clause-by-clause analysis of Section 17(5) of the CGST Act.

 What is Section 17(5) of the CGST Act?